 But Van Dine’s novels, at least until the mid 1930s were supremely popular among both critics and the public; they were a publishing sensation, more or less keeping his publisher, Scribner’s, solvent during the Depression.

 Wright eventually outed himself as Van Dine and accepted that his fame would be ensured by a series of mystery books and not his more scholarly works.
-Despite his relative obscurity today, the debt owed to Sayers, he was probably at the time the most popular and influential mystery writer since Doyle, a position he was to more or less hold until the coming of World War II when he was probably superseded by the not dissimilar Ellery Queen.
+Despite his relative obscurity today, he was probably at the time the most popular and influential mystery writer since Doyle, a position he was to more or less hold until the coming of World War II when he was probably superseded by the not dissimilar Ellery Queen.
 His historical importance shouldn’t be under estimated, especially in view of his symbiotic relation ship with the cinema.

 “Vance at that time was thirty-four years old.
 He was just under six feet, slender, sinewy, and graceful.
 His chiselled regular features gave his face the attraction of strength and uniform modelling, but a sardonic coldness of expression precluded the designation of handsome.
 He had aloof grey eyes, a straight, slender nose, and a mouth suggesting both cruelty and asceticism.
 But, despite the severity of his lineaments– which acted like an impenetrable glass wall between him and his fellows– he was highly sensitive and mobile; and, though his manner was somewhat detached and supercilious, he exerted an undeniable fascination over those who knew him at all well.” – from The Greene Murder Case (1928)